 |---|---|

 The 2026 exit is the earliest in decades for a Netherlands side.
 In the expanded 48-team format, going out in the Round of 32 means falling before the traditional starting point of knockout football.
-For a squad that reached the 2022 quarterfinals and contained multiple Champions League regulars, this is a sharp drop.
-The generation of Van Dijk, Gakpo and De Jong will carry the weight of this result for some time.
+For a squad that reached the 2022 quarterfinals and contained multiple Champions League regulars, this is a sharp and unexpected drop.
+The generation of Van Dijk, Gakpo and De Jong will carry the weight of this result for some time, and the Dutch football federation will need answers about why the team's pattern of underperforming in penalty shootouts continues to recur at the highest level.

 Why the Netherlands lost